Best Gifts to Give Your Spouse!

 What or whom is taking up most of your time?

 You might say work, and “well, duh, work…but I have to work.”
 Yes, a bulk of your time is work.
 Another bulk of your time is sleep.
 But what about that time in between.
 How are you spending that time?

 You may “see” your spouse during that margin time…but do you intentionally spend quality time putting them first in your life?

 (Just being in the same room with your spouse while you make lunches for the kids or figure out the monthly budget doesn’t count).

 I am talking about time that you set aside to focus solely on your spouse….fulfilling a need of theirs, planning a special outing with them, or going out of your way to show them (not just tell them) how much you love and appreciate them.
 Quality time.

-What does time quality time look like?
+What does quality time look like?
 And how do you gift it?

 The details will be different for each marriage.
-But the need to quality time with your spouse is the same for all marriages.
+But the need for quality time with your spouse is the same for all marriages.